s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 Related: [https://x.com/s0md3v/status/1731651150926254321](https://x.com/s0md3v/status/1731651150926254321)

 ### What is bad?
 > At the time of publishing this article, 9 months have passed since I bypassed Google Magika.
 I am throwing in a llama3.2 bypass to celebrate this article finally coming out.
-This LLM bypass's variations have been done before but I am including it anyway as it goes with the "what is ___" point I am trying to make.
+This LLM bypass's variations have been done to death already but I am including it anyway as it goes with the "what is ___" point I am trying to make.

 An AI assistant shouldn't tell people how to do "bad" things like building a bomb, for safety reasons.
 But, what if you need the bomb to clear rubble from the entrance of a cave to save some people stuck inside?
 In such a case, should an AI help you?